 - ASUW Approved Lease

 Notice - The information provided in this website is meant to be general in nature.
 Although every effort has been made to ensure its accuracy, the law is continually changing, and therefore, this publication should not be used as a substitute for legal advice.
 It is highly recommended that you consult with an attorney licensed in Wyoming before taking any action based upon the contents of this publication.
-The Students' Attorney is available to fee paying University of Wyoming students for free consultations on landlord-tenant law.
+The Student Legal Services is available to fee paying University of Wyoming students for free consultations on landlord-tenant law.
 Consultations are by appointment only.
 Please call 766-6347 to schedule an appointment.